gndrmnn/nodepool/doc/source/kubernetes.rst

          A dictionary of key-value pairs that will be stored with the node data in ZooKeeper.
 The keys and values can be any arbitrary string.

+      .. attr:: max-cores
+         :type: int

+         Maximum number of cores usable from this pool.
+This can be used to limit usage of the kubernetes backend.
+If not defined nodepool can use all cores up to the limit of the backend.

+      .. attr:: max-servers
+         :type: int

+         Maximum number of pods spawnable from this pool.
+This can be used to limit the number of pods.
+If not defined nodepool can create as many servers the kubernetes backend allows.

+      .. attr:: max-ram
+         :type: int

+         Maximum ram usable from this pool.
+This can be used to limit the amount of ram allocated by nodepool.
+If not defined nodepool can use as much ram as the kubernetes backend allows.

+      .. attr:: default-label-cpu
+         :type: int

+         Only used by the
+         :value:`providers.[kubernetes].pools.labels.type.pod` label type;
+         specifies specifies a default value for
+         :attr:`providers.[kubernetes].pools.labels.cpu` for all labels of
+         this pool that do not set their own value.

+      .. attr:: default-label-memory
+         :type: int

+         Only used by the
+         :value:`providers.[kubernetes].pools.labels.type.pod` label type;
+         specifies a default value for
+         :attr:`providers.[kubernetes].pools.labels.memory` for all labels of
+         this pool that do not set their own value.

       .. attr:: labels
          :type: list